 OAL oversees the publication and distribution, in print and on the Internet, of the California Code of Regulations and the California Regulatory Notice Register.

-NEW! -- Instructions for preparing the 2014 Rulemaking Calendar are now available.
+NEW! -- The 2014 Rulemaking Calendar is now available.
 The Rulemaking Calendar is an annual projection of state agency rulemaking activity for the upcoming year.

 The 2013 California Rulemaking Law Handbook is now available.
 A handy resource, this booklet contains the statutes and regulations governing the rulemaking process in California.
 To order copies, please visit our APA Booklet Page.